This incredibly delicious Indian-inspired Jackfruit Curry is guaranteed to become a new dinner favorite!

 • Heat the oil in a large, deep skillet or a Dutch oven over medium heat.
 Once the pan is hot, add the cumin seeds and mustard seeds and fry for 45-60 seconds, tossing frequently, until they begin to pop and are are very aromatic.

-• Add the garlic, ginger, and pepper, and cook for 2-3 minutes, stirring frequently to prevent burning.
+• Add the garlic, ginger, and serrano pepper, and cook for 2-3 minutes, stirring frequently to prevent burning.

 • Add the shredded jackfruit and chopped sweet potatoes and cook for another 5 minutes, stirring regularly to prevent sticking.